Fort Myers at a Glance

 Palms At Pompano Beach Golf Course

-Mount Dora Golf Club
+Mount Plymouth Golf Club

 Breakers West Golf Course